Rockaway Beach Festival: 2024

 In May 2023, it was announced by NME that Sleaford Mods, The Cribs, and The Selecter would headline the festival, with performances also from Bob Vylan, The Vaselines, Big Special, Hinds, and Skids.

 2024 saw a collaboration with Fierce Panda Records over the weekend, with label founder Simon Williams delivering a keynote conversation about the label alongside author, musician and broadcaster John Robb (musician).

 2025

 In May 2024, it was announced that the next edition of the festival was set to take place on 3–5 January 2025 with headliners Spiritualized, who played at the first edition of Rockaway Beach, as well as Leftfield and RIDE.
 Arab Strap, Georgia, SPRINTS, The Itch, The None, Hamish Hawk, and Bodega were also confirmed.

 During this edition, the festival used a new stage on the Butlin's site called Studio 36, that had been newly built.

 The Times were among those to review the festival.
 Focusing on Spiritualized's performance, the publication noted "the band gave 2025 a grandiose launch", while Dork magazine stated "Rockaway Beach is still the best way to blow out the cobwebs and start the year strong".

+2026

+The 2026 edition of the festival happened between 2-4 January.
+The line-up featured Public Image Ltd, English Teacher, Soft Play, Idlewild, Dry Cleaning, Antony Szmierek, Inspiral Carpets, Ellur, and The Moonlandingz.